-When buying a car from a dealer, you'll find that the dealer will take care of the necessary paperwork within seven days of the sale.
+When buying a car from a dealer in Wisconsin, you'll find that the dealer will take care of the necessary paperwork on your behalf.

 Before you give the seller any type of payment, be sure that all of the paperwork is in order, which means obtaining:

-- A Bill of Sale or other documents showing the purchase price of the vehicle, signed by both you and the seller.
+- A Bill of Sale or other document showing the purchase price of the vehicle and signed by both you and the seller.

 - The Certificate of Title, signed in the proper place by the seller, with the correct odometer reading entered in the available box on the title certificate.